 What to Know About Topside Painting

-Topside painting is important not only for keeping your boat looking shiny and new, but also for protecting the boat from the elements and ensuring good visibility to other boaters.
+Topside painting is important not only for keeping your boat looking new, but also for protecting the boat from the elements and ensuring good visibility to other boaters.
 Painting the top of your boat requires different types of paint than bottom painting, and it also requires different procedures.
 Generally, there is more work involved in topside painting, from thoroughly repairing boat body damage and preparing the surface to applying primer or undercoating, and then finally applying the paint itself.

 There are three main types of topside paint: one-part polyurethane, two-part polyurethane, and alkyd enamel.